patrickmclean/iBrowser2/Readme.txt

 # What's next
 DeepArt api call is partly done
-Currently the call to the process is starting before the download is complete.
+Have now implemented a Server Side call to indicate when processing is done Next need to read that

 Then we need to manage an update process to track beginning and end of processing Considering leaving a .processing or equivalent file on the server to indicate the status Then put this server to run on a separate aws instance, start with a cheaper one but